CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Connectivity.md

 workflows which enable you to view connectivity, the Trace Request, On-demand Trace Results, and Scheduled Trace Results.

-## Create a Trace Request</span>
+## Create a Trace Request

-Two types of connectivity checks can be run–an immediate (on-demand) trace and a scheduled trace.
+Two types of connectivity checks can be run–an immediate trace and a scheduled trace.
 The Trace Request card workflow is used to configure and run both of these trace types.

-### Trace Request Card Workflow Summary</span>
+### Trace Request Card Workflow Summary

 The small Trace Request card displays: